MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 The operation completed successfully.
 ```

+5. Reboot your target machine.

-5. On the host machine use this command to start the debugger.
+6. On the host machine use this command to start the debugger.

 ```
 Windbg -k net:port=<yournetworkportnumber>,key=<key_output_from_kdnet>,target=::<YourIPv6Address>
 ```

-5. Reboot your target machine.

-6. The debugger should connect to the host debugger early during boot.
+7. The debugger should connect to the host debugger early during boot.
 You will know that KDNET is using an IPv6 connection because the IP addresses reported in the connected message will be IPv6 addresses instead of IPv4 addresses.

 **NOTES**